-- Any student whose cumulative GPA is below the minimum standard, based on the total number of credits attempted, shall be placed on academic probation for the following semester. - Any student who would be on academic probation for a second consecutive semester shall be suspended.
-An exception will be granted if the student's semester GPA during the semester on probation is above 2.00.
-In this case, the student shall be granted a second semester on probation, and would be placed on financial aid probation (see Financial Aid Warning and Probation).
+Any student whose cumulative GPA is below the minimum standard, based on the total number of credits attempted, shall be placed on academic probation for the following term.

+- Any student who would be on academic probation for a second consecutive term shall be suspended.
+An exception will be granted if the student's term GPA during the term on probation is above 2.00.
+In this case, the student shall be granted a second term on probation, and would be placed on financial aid probation (see Financial Aid Warning and Probation).
 A student may be granted this exception only one time. - If the student (on probation) enrolls in summer school classes at Northwestern and earns a summer GPA below 2.0, the student will be suspended.
-If the student enrolls in summer school classes and earns a summer GPA of 2.0 or above, the new cumulative GPA will determine whether the student is back in good standing or whether the fall semester counts as a second semester of probation.
+If the student enrolls in summer school classes and earns a summer GPA of 2.0 or above, the new cumulative GPA will determine whether the student is back in good standing or whether the fall semester counts as a second term of probation. - Any student who would be on probation for a third term, whether or not any are consecutive, shall be suspended. - Academic suspension means a student is suspended for a minimum of one semester.
+Students wishing to return after one semester must follow the reinstatement process (see below).